coredao-org/CoreDAO-Docs/docs/Node/config/archive-node-config.md

 ## Running Core Archive Node
 1\.
 We recommend using the [core-chain](https://github.com/coredao-org/core-chain) GitHub repository to directly build and run your full node, running your full node directly from our blockchain codebase.
 Instructions for building the source code can be found in the repository's [README](https://github.com/coredao-org/core-chain#building-the-source).

 2\.
-Download the latest node binary for from Core Chain GitHub [releases repo](https://github.com/coredao-org/core-chain/releases/latest) and the latest snapshot for archive node from Core's [Snapshot Repository](https://github.com/coredao-org/core-snapshots?tab=readme-ov-file#archive-full).
+Download the latest node binary for from Core's GitHub [releases repo](https://github.com/coredao-org/core-chain/releases/latest) and the latest snapshot for archive node from Core's [Snapshot Repository](https://github.com/coredao-org/core-snapshots?tab=readme-ov-file#archive-full).
 The node binary includes the relevant mainnet and testnet configuration files.

 3\.
 Write the genesis state locally by executing the following command from your project directory: